-Do I need an Australian Business Number (ABN) to Invoice?
+Do I Need an ABN to Invoice?

 Whether an ABN is needed is a common question amongst entrepreneurs starting their own businesses in Australia.